MohamadRachid/smart-task-manager/README.md

-# Smart Task Manager with Priority Prediction
+# Smart Task Manager — CI/CD Project

-This project is a DevOps-oriented application designed to demonstrate containerization, CI/CD automation, and Kubernetes deployment practices.

-The application exposes a REST API for managing tasks and assigns priorities based on task attributes.
-The main focus of the project is the DevOps pipeline and infrastructure rather than application complexity.
+This project was developed collaboratively.
+My focus was on CI/CD automation, Dockerization, and Kubernetes-based deployment.

+This repository represents my personal portfolio version of the project.

 ## Architecture Overview